MondayHealth/crawler/README.md

 When necessary, it runs a headless browser session through Firefox with [geckodriver](https://github.com/mozilla/geckodriver/) to simulate any user activities necessary.

+## Before You Start

+You'll need to create a `.env` file in the root directory with the [environment variables](#environment-variables) and then source them:

+    source .env

+## Deploys

+New versions of the app are deployed by pushing to a remote dokku repository.

+### Set up the remote repository

+    git remote add dokku dokku@monday-crawler:monday-crawler

+### Deploy the master branch of the app

+    git push dokku master

+### Deploying another branch of the app

+    git push dokku branch-name:master

 ## The Crawl Process

 Crawls are kicked off for specific payors (e.g. Aetna) or directories (e.g. ABPN) with the tasks in `lib/tasks/refresh.rake`.